Assembling Terrania Cycle Glossary

 Council of Gnosis: a recurrent meeting of the leadership of Lamplight, the Dreamvale Exchange, and the Transdaimonic League.

-Counterfight: a self-defense method evolved in the streets to fight off rauders.
+Counterfight: a self-defense method evolved in the streets by former soldiers and expert fighters to fight off rauders.
+A core principle is: Never be the initial aggressor.

-Darker Ages: a time of anti-intellectual intolerance and authoritarianism that began in the United States in 2016 and engulfed much of the so-called First World for decades.
+Darker Ages: a time of anti-intellectual intolerance and authoritarianism that began in the United States around 2016 and engulfed much of the so-called First World for decades.

 Days of Consumption: a period of frenetic buying and spending that preceded the Resource Wars.
 Roughly from WW II to 2030.